adityaa970/adityaa970/README.md

 # Hi there, I'm Aditya👋

-I am a full-stack web developer and final-semester student based in India.
+I am a full-stack web developer and final year student based in India.
 I love building practical, scalable web applications and have a strong interest in integrating AI to solve real-world problems.
 Whether it's developing platforms that scale to tens of thousands of users or competing in hackathons, I enjoy turning ideas into reality.

 ### 🛠️ Tech Stack & Skills
 * **Frontend:** React, Next.js, HTML, CSS, JavaScript, Tailwind CSS